 Park Meadows Mall

 Uniforms in good condition may be passed on or resold to other students as your child outgrows them.
-PCK traditionally has a Used Uniform Sales during different events (ie. Conferences, Open Houses) through out the year.
+PCK traditionally has Used Uniform Sales during different events (ie. conferences, Open Houses) through out the year.

 In addition to the specified clothing, a neat and clean appearance is mandatory.